DanielWillett/StackCleaner/README.md

   // Relative source file path will be included in the source data.
     IncludeFileData = false,

+  // Assembly-qualified name (and path if IncludeFileData is true) will be included in the source data.
+    IncludeAssemblyData = false,

   // 'Primitive' types will use their aliases.
 For example, 'int' instead of 'Int32'.
     UseTypeAliases = false,